332nd Air Expeditionary Wing

-The 332nd Air Expeditionary Wing (332 AEW) is a Provisional Wing of Air Combat Command, currently active.
+The 332nd Air Expeditionary Wing is a provisional wing of Air Combat Command, currently active.
 It was last inactivated on 8 May 2012, and most recently reactivated on 19 May 2015.

-The Wing's 332nd Expeditionary Operations Group (332 EOG), is the direct descendant organization of the World War II 332nd Fighter Group, the Tuskegee Airmen.
+The Wing's 332nd Expeditionary Operations Group is the direct descendant organization of the World War II 332nd Fighter Group, the Tuskegee Airmen.
 The title Tuskegee Airmen refers to all who trained in the groundbreaking Army Air Forces African-American pilot training program at Moton Field and Tuskegee Army Airfield, Alabama between 1941 and 1945.
 It includes pilots, navigators, bombardiers, maintenance and support staff, instructors and all the personnel who kept the planes in the air.

 Overview

 The 332 AEW conducted a number of missions.
 The F-16 aircraft were responsible for maintaining air supremacy in the skies over Iraq.
 Additionally, the A-10 and F-16 aircraft performed close air support missions as required.
 The C-130 unit provided required airlift within Iraq and to other US Central Command bases as necessary.
 The HH-60 Pave Hawks performed combat search and rescue missions.
-Finally, the MQ-1 Predators and MC-12W Liberty aircraft provided tactical surveillance and reconnaissance within Iraq.
+Finally, the MQ-1 Predators and MC-12W Liberty aircraft provided surveillance and reconnaissance within Iraq.
 Additionally, the unit operated the Air Force Theater Hospital and served as the Contingency Aeromedical Staging Facility.

 The wing used the General Dynamics F-16 Fighting Falcon, Fairchild Republic A-10 Thunderbolt II, and the MQ-1 Predator unmanned aerial vehicle (UAV) for close air support and traditional and non-traditional intelligence, surveillance, and reconnaissance missions.

-In a departure from traditional Air Force missions, the 732nd Air Expeditionary Group (732 AEG), provided command oversight and advocacy for up to 1,800 Air Force personnel who were tactically assigned to U.S. Army and Marine units throughout Iraq.
-Operating from Balad Air Base at its inception, six squadrons of the 732 AEG provided direct Joint and Coalition combat and combat support to and/or in lieu of US Army, Marine Corps and Iraqi Army and Police Forces at over 60 locations, including downtown Baghdad; Camp Speicher; Al Asad Air Base; Camp Anaconda (Balad Air Base); Camp Bucca; Camp Caldwell (Kirkush); Tallil Air Base; Mosul Air Base; Camp Rustamiyah; Baghdad International Airport; Green Zone; Kirkuk Air Base; Camp Hadithah; and Taji Air Base.
+In a departure from traditional Air Force missions, the 732nd Air Expeditionary Group oversaw and advocated for up to 1,800 Air Force personnel who were assigned to U.S. Army and Marine units throughout Iraq.
+Operating from Balad Air Base at its inception, its six squadrons provided direct Joint and Coalition combat and combat support to and/or in lieu of US Army, Marine Corps and Iraqi Army and Police Forces at over 60 locations, including downtown Baghdad; Camp Speicher; Al Asad Air Base; Camp Anaconda (Balad Air Base); Camp Bucca; Camp Caldwell (Kirkush); Tallil Air Base; Mosul Air Base; Camp Rustamiyah; Baghdad International Airport; Green Zone; Kirkuk Air Base; Camp Hadithah; and Taji Air Base.